Telecommunications in Brazil: Mobile

 The history of mobile telephony in Brazil began on 30 December 1990, when the Cellular Mobile System began operating in the city of Rio de Janeiro, with a capacity for 10,000 terminals.
 At that time, according to Anatel (the national telecommunications agency), there were 667 devices in the country.
 The number of devices rose to 6,700 in the next year, to 30,000 in 1992.

 In November 2007 3G services were launched, and increased rapidly to almost 90% of the population in 2012 and the agreements signed as part of the auction specify a 3G coverage obligation of 100% of population by 2019.

 After the auction that took place in June 2012, LTE tests were undertaken in several cities, tourist locations and international conference venues.
 The first LTE-compatible devices became available in the local market and LTE services was commercially launched in 2013.
 Under the 4G licence terms, operators were required to have commercial networks in all twelve state capitals which are acting as host cities for the 2014 FIFA World Cup.

+5G services were commercially launched in 2020, initially only in a few cities and in DSS mode.
+In 2021, the regulatory agency Anatel carried out the auction of the 3.5 GHz spectrum, which allowed the operation of 5G in standalone mode (SA).
+In July 2022, Brasília was the first city to have 5G NR SA made available, with all state capitals being served by the three major carriers by the end of 2022.
+By July 2023, 753 cities had 5G coverage, which accounts for 46% of the country's population.

-The mobile market is ruled by 4 companies:
+The mobile market is ruled by 3 companies:

-Vivo, controlled by the Spanish Telefónica, is the leading wireless and fixed company in Brazil.

-TIM, controlled by the Italian Telecom Italia.
-It recently overcame Claro as the second wireless company in Brazil.